Fashion

 Launchmetrics

-For FW26, Anderson expanded on this delivery.
-There were moments that felt typically him, like a brown overcoat trimmed with pale blue ostrich feathers, or a pair of embroidered jeans styled with suede heavy-soled boots.
-Shoes featured a series of floral motifs at the toe straps while hems were manipulated with wire to create dramatic, ripple-like shapes; there were varying propositions of volume in the skirts, which morphed from minis to layered midi skirts and fluid, full-length or asymmetric maxis.
+There were moments that felt typically him, like a brown overcoat trimmed with pale blue ostrich feathers or a pair of embroidered jeans styled with suede heavy-soled boots.
+Shoes featured a series of lily and rose motifs at the toe straps, while hems were manipulated with wire to create dramatic, ripple-like shapes; there were varying propositions of volume in the skirts, which morphed from minis to layered midi skirts and fluid, full-length or asymmetric maxis.

 Launchmetrics